-05.14.21 – Ames, IA – The U.S. Geological Survey, in cooperation with the National Institutes for Water Resources, requests proposals for research projects to improve and enhance the nation’s water supply and availability and promote the exploration of new ideas that address or expand our understanding of water problems.
-For the 2021 National Competitive Grants Program, proposals must address one of three priority areas:
+03.21.22 – Ames, IA – The U.S. Geological Survey, in cooperation with the National Institutes for Water Resources, requests proposals for research projects.
+For the 2022 National Competitive Grants Program, proposals must address one of three priority areas:

 - Abundance, location, and persistence of legacy nutrients: What are the mechanisms that facilitate accumulation and persistence?
 Where in landscape are they stored and what does that mean for the potential to enter or move through the hydrologic system?
 What are the methods, time periods, and utility to characterizing “new” versus “old” sources?
 Do related nutrients persist and move in the same way, and what does this mean for short- and long-term water quality?

 - Trends of integrated processes: How do changes in one aspect of water quantity and availability affect other long-term aspects?
 For example, how are changes in groundwater identifiable as changes in streamflow patterns?
 How do changes in streamflow result in changes in water quality?

 - Water Conflict: What are the risks of water conflict as a result of inter-basin transfer driven by water-use behavior, socioeconomic conditions, changing land-use patterns, and climate variability.
 Aspects for consideration include identification of thresholds, tradeoffs between sectors and(or) communities, conservation opportunities and stakeholder actions, agent-based modeling, relevant laws, and regulations, and adaptive management.